dreamfactorysoftware/platform-wiki/Platform-Documentation/Usage-Options/Install-Mac-OS-X.md

-You can install DreamFactory on a Mac OS X desktop.
-Follow the installation links below:
+You can install DreamFactory on a Mac OS X desktop by following the links below.

 An easy way to install on Mac OS X is to use the Bitnami installer.
 Just follow the instructions on Bitnami's website.